How to Find Coupons In the Newspaper

-It is not uncommon to have the coupon section of the newspaper to turn up missing.
-This is because the inserts are slippery and not attached to other parts of the newspaper and can easily slip out while in route to your house.
+It is not uncommon for the coupon section of the newspaper to turn up missing.
+This is because the inserts are slippery and not attached to other parts of the newspaper and can easily slip out while en route to your house.
 If this happens, a call to the newspaper delivery department on the same day the paper is delivered is worth the time.
 Ask that they deliver another paper with all the advertising inserts or just the weekly ad inserts.

 Buying Multiple Copies

 On some days the newspaper coupons are like gold in that there seems to be a lot of coupons for the products we buy.
 On days like that, it could be worth it to purchase multiple newspapers, just to get the coupons.
-If for example the newspaper cost $1.50 and there is $6.00 in coupons that you know you will use, it is worth it to go buy additional copies.
+If, for example, the newspaper cost $1.50 and there are $6.00 in coupons that you know you will use, it is worth it to go buy additional copies.
 Doing a little math will help the decision process.

 Tip: Some stores discount the price of newspapers late in the day.
-Asking store employees is the best way to find out what their policy is on old newspapers.
+Asking store employees is the best way to find out what the policy is on old newspapers.

 Buying Out of Town Newspapers